David Byrne: Work in theatre, film, and television: 1981–present

 In 1981, Byrne partnered with choreographer Twyla Tharp, scoring music he wrote that appeared on his album The Catherine Wheel for a ballet with the same name, prominently featuring unusual rhythms and lyrics.
 Productions of The Catherine Wheel appeared on Broadway that same year.

 He was chiefly responsible for the stage design and choreography of the concert film Stop Making Sense (1984).

 Byrne wrote the Dirty Dozen Brass Band-inspired score Music for "The Knee Plays", released in 1985, for Robert Wilson's vast five-act opera The Civil Wars: A Tree Is Best Measured When It Is Down.

-He wrote, directed, and starred in True Stories (1986), a musical collage of discordant Americana, as well as produced most of the film's music.
+He wrote, directed, and starred in True Stories (1986), a musical collage of discordant Americana for which he also produced most of the film's music.
 He was impressed by the experimental theatre that he saw in New York City in the 1970s and collaborated with several of its best-known representatives.
-He worked with Robert Wilson on "The Knee Plays" and "The Forest", and invited Spalding Gray (of The Wooster Group) to act in True Stories, while Meredith Monk provided a small part of that film's soundtrack.
-The musician provided a soundtrack for JoAnne Akalaitis' film Dead End Kids (1986), made after a Mabou Mines theatre production.
+He worked with Robert Wilson on "The Knee Plays" and "The Forest", and invited Spalding Gray (of The Wooster Group) to act in True Stories, while Meredith Monk provided a portion of the film's soundtrack.

+Byrne also provided a soundtrack for JoAnne Akalaitis' film Dead End Kids (1986), made after a Mabou Mines theatre production.
 Byrne's artistic outlook has a great deal in common with the work of these artists.
 The same year he also added "Loco de Amor" with Celia Cruz to Jonathan Demme's film Something Wild (1986).

 His work has been extensively used in film soundtracks, most notably in collaboration with Ryuichi Sakamoto and Cong Su on Bernardo Bertolucci's The Last Emperor (1987), which won an Academy Award for Best Original Score.

-Some of the music from Byrne's orchestral album The Forest was originally used in a Robert Wilson-directed theatre piece with the same name.
-The play The Forest premiered at the Theater der Freien Volksbühne, Berlin, in 1988.
+Some of the music from Byrne's orchestral album The Forest was originally used in a Robert Wilson–directed theatre piece titled The Forest.
+The play premiered at the Theater der Freien Volksbühne, Berlin, in 1988.
 It received its New York premiere in December 1988 at the Brooklyn Academy of Music (BAM).
 The Forestry Maxi-single contained dance and industrial remixes of pieces from The Forest by Jack Dangers, Rudy Tambala, and Anthony Capel.
 Byrne released his soundtrack album in 1991.

 Byrne also directed the documentary Île Aiye (1989) and the concert film of his 1992 Latin-tinged tour titled Between the Teeth (1994).